elewa-academy/nesting-blocks-let/README.md

 ### The Code

 This example illustrates how JS treats nested scopes and __let__ variables:
-* The variables are all arrays, at each point the arrays will indicate in which scope their variable is active.
+* The variables all point to arrays.
+The values stored in each array indicate in which scope that variable is currently visible.
-* The console.log's will indicate how JavaScript is dealing with scopes in the background.
+* The console.log's will indicate how JavaScript is managing block scopes behind the scenes.

 ```js
 let vari_0 = ['global'];